defencedigital/moduk-service-manual/src/secure-by-design/get-the-basics-right.md

 ## [Define your context](/secure-by-design/define-your-context) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- list what you need to protect
+- what you need to protect
 - map how information is used
 - fit into Defence's architecture